 Being in an intercultural marriage brings a lot of variety my life.
 My husband is from Afghanistan, while I was born in USA to Indian immigrants.
 Our cultures are vastly different though our similarities is through our religion.
 He hates spicy food, while I love them.
 I come from a small family with little extended family, whereas he comes from a large family and has tons of extended families such as aunts, uncles and cousins.

 We certainly have our challenges with our cultural differences but our journey of getting to know each other just makes life more interesting.
-There are conflicts in intercultural relationships as in any relationship, and yet there are also some benefits of being in an intercultural marriage as well.
+Intercultural relationships can experience many disagreements and conflicts as in any relationship.
+Yet, most important thing is, you are with the one you love.

 Here Are Some Benefits of Being In An Intercultural Marriage

 Actually, my family did not celebrate much holidays except occasional American mainstreamed holidays!
 When I got engaged to my husband, there was a whole new set of holidays that we celebrated such as Eids and Nowruz(Persian New Years).